wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Corrected bugs with verfication of conflicting items upon addition or deletion of items

 = 1.1 =
 * Adds new vertical display option
 * 24/12 hour display mode is reflected in admin interface